 Venice has more than 30 parks, ranging in size from tiny pocket parks to parks with miles and miles of biking, and hiking trails.
-Some of the smaller parks are scattered all over the town.
-They are little shady spots with benches and flower beds, where the visitor can rest for a while to enjoy the gentle wind blowing from the Gulf of Mexico.
+The smaller parks are scattered all over the town.
+They are little shady spots with benches and flower beds where the visitor can rest for a while to enjoy the gentle wind blowing from the Gulf of Mexico.
 Sometimes people do not even recognize that they are there.
 They sit down on a bench without appreciating that this thing is located under a nice, shady canopy of trees.

 We should also not forget the number-one reason why everybody is here: the beaches.
 People say that the 7-mile long beach in Venice is one of the most unspoiled stretches of public beach in all of Sarasota County.
 Is it an exaggeration?
 Find out for yourself.
 Read more about the area Beaches here

-It is easy to get around in Venice.
-There are the main roads which we call Tamiami Trail or US 41.
-You can use your bike, or you can use the SCAT (Sarasota County Area Transportation) bus system to get around.
 For less than two bucks you can get almost everywhere in Sarasota County.
-The whole Island of Venice is walkable.
-If you need to leave town and go somewhere else, you are only minutes away from the Interstate I-75.
-Three International Airports (Sarasota International, Tampa International, and Fort Myers International) are also within easy reach.
+By the way, the whole Island of Venice is walkable or better - "bikable", but if you ever need to leave town and go somewhere else, you are only minutes away from the Interstate I-75.

 We can assure you that most of the 20,000 plus people who live here are entirely happy with what they’ve got.